 A more recent, yet related, problem is the abuse of controlled drugs like Adderall, which is prescribed to people dealing with attention-related disorders.
 Often called “study drugs,” this medication and similar ones reportedly gives students “almost superhuman focus and concentration.”
 With this reputation, perhaps it’s no surprise that these drugs are readily available on college campuses.
 Students with prescriptions will share their pills with their friends or sell them.
 Non-medical use of these drugs rose 67 percent from 2006 to 2011, as did emergency room visits attributed to Adderall.

-A plethora of studies have been launched to explore and address the mental health epidemic among college students.
+A plethora of studies has been launched to explore and address the mental health epidemic among college students.
 All recommend that college students struggling with adjusting to college or a mental health concern seek help from an on-campus resource, such as the counseling center or student health services, or an off-campus resource, such as local mental health professional.
 Our practice, the Therapy Group of DC, welcomes clients of all ages and will personalize a confidential treatment to college students’ specific needs while accommodating their demanding school schedule.
 Most of us have had extensive experience and training working with university students.

 Recognizing the symptoms of students’ mental health issues